 Domatia are internal plant structures that appear to be specifically adapted for habitation by ants [15].
 These cavities are found primarily in the stems, leaves, and spines of plants.
 Many different genera of plants offer domatia.
-The study observed 384 ants nests associated with 27 floral species at different locations in periyanayakenpalayam were recorded.
+The study observed that 384 ants nests associated with 27 floral species at different locations in Periyanayakenpalayam were recorded based on our photos and searching method.
 Based on floral -ants nest association maximum 18% of Prosopis juliflora followed by 15% of azadirachta indica, Plants of the Acacia genus have some of the most widely recognized forms of domatia and offer some of the best examples of ant-plant obligate mutualism [15].
 Different species of Acacia provide a variety of resources needed for their codependent counterparts.
 One of these resources is the need for shelter.
-Acacia have enlarged thorns on their stems that are excavated by ants for use as housing structures.
+Acacia have enlarged thorns on their stems that are excavated by ants for use as housing structu1res.

-ficusreligiosa contain 12%, mangiferaindica contain 9%, shorearobusta (6%) and toona both contain (6%).
+Ficus religiosa contain 12%, Mangifera indica contain 9%, Shorea robusta (6%) and Toona ciliata both contain (6%).
 The Shorea robusta, Mangifera indica are formed building up leaf domatia.
 The rolling pattern of leaf domatia in Pterospermum sp and the complete leaf domatiaon a hemi parasitic angiosperm (Lorenthus longifolia) in Manikara plant species.
 In the interesting, hanging like leaf domatia found in Swetenia mahogany.
 Some plants produce food bodies for use by other organisms [16].